Bob Hope: Sports car racing

+Land development

+Hope owned thousands of acres of Southern Caliornia, and was involved in numerous land developments.

+He settled in Palm Springs, California, in 1946, and began to acquire and develop land throughout the area.
+In 1948, he was named "Honorary Mayor" of the community.

+He also owned an East Coast race track. the "Atlantic City Race Course," with Frank Sinatra and others, at its start in 1946.

 Influence

 In an interview on NPR, Terry Gross said, "Woody Allen and Conan O'Brien are two of the people who have referred to Bob Hope as influences.
 And I think influences in part on their own personas as not being this suave, handsome, macho guy."
 Hope biographer Zoglin agreed saying, "Woody continually said, this was the guy who influenced me more than anyone else.
 And that character - that kind of scared character, the guy talk - nervous, talking his way through, you know, bad times and scary times.
 That was Woody Allen's character in Sleeper (1973) and Love and Death (1975).
 He always said that he and Diane Keaton in those films were basically like Hope and Crosby".

 Conan O'Brien also cited Hope as an influence saying, "I loved Woody Allen.
-And Woody Allen says, oh, I love Bob Hope really influenced me.
+And Woody Allen says, oh, I love Bob Hope, he really influenced me.
 And I thought, what are you talking about?
 How did Bob Hope influence you in any way?...Then I went back and I started looking at seeing some of the movies.
 And you see it, you see that that the character that Woody Allen does is a character that I think was really, to a large extent invented by Bob Hope."